webuiprovider/fluent/content/_index.md

   position: 3
   sectionId: "performance"
   heading: Designed with performance in mind
+  subHeading: |
-  subHeading:  A robust, lightweight, and portable architecture for high throughput with low CPU and memory usage <br> from any data source to any destination.
+   A robust, lightweight, and portable architecture for high throughput with low CPU and memory usage\
+   from any data source to any destination.
   lists:
   - heading: Scalable
     icon: /images/scalable.svg